casper-network/casper-node/EVM.md

 `Transaction::Evm` is converted into `MetaTransaction::Evm` and routed through the normal transaction acceptor skeleton.
-EVM branches only where the payload genuinely differs from Deploy and V1/V2 transactions: identity, balance lookup, no Casper session/payment validation, and EVM-specific chainspec checks.
+EVM branches only where the payload genuinely differs from Deploy and native Transaction::V1 payloads: identity, balance lookup, no Casper session/payment validation, and EVM-specific chainspec checks.